r/Tinder Subreddit Stats and Best Posting Times

 r/Tinder Engagement Analysis

-r/Tinder shows typical engagement for a community of this scale, with an average of 236.0 upvotes per post across its 5,903,766 members.
-The community is primarily content-consumption focused, with a comment-to-upvote ratio of 0.15.
-To reach the Hot section of r/Tinder, posts typically need at least 1 upvotes, reflecting the community's activity level.
+r/Tinder shows moderate engagement relative to its size, with an average of 724.7 upvotes per post across its 5,916,541 members.
+The community is primarily content-consumption focused, with a comment-to-upvote ratio of 0.11.
+To reach the Hot section of r/Tinder, posts typically need at least 2 upvotes, reflecting the community's activity level.

 r/Tinder Posting Patterns Analysis

-Based on an analysis of 89 top posts from the past week, Sunday is the most active day with 15 posts reaching the top, while Saturday sees the least activity with 11 posts.
-Activity is fairly evenly distributed between weekdays and weekends.
+Based on an analysis of 92 top posts from the past week, Friday is the most active day with 17 posts reaching the top, while Saturday sees the least activity with 11 posts.
+Weekday activity is higher than weekends, suggesting a more professionally-oriented community.

 r/Tinder Growth Analysis